Capgemini/microsoft-team-labs/codelabs/specflow-advanced-scenarios.md

 - Verifies that the count of the items within the dictionary equals the count of the items in the table of command names
 - Validates each command name from the table against the dictionary of flyout commands returned by the helper function

-To save time, be sure to include the following libraries in your class:
+To save time, be sure to include the following libraries in your helper class:
 ```
 using System;
 using System.Collections.Generic;